Anthony Corallo: Rise to power

-In 1943, Corallo was appointed as a caporegime of his own crew, an accomplishment for a man in his early 30s.
+In 1943, when Corallo was just 30 years old, he was appointed as a caporegime of his own crew.
 He then moved his base of operations from East Harlem to Queens.
 Corallo and Dio eventually controlled five local chapters of the International Brotherhood of Teamsters.
 The two gangsters used these paper locals to set up favorable deals with trucking companies and exploit the rank and file chapter members.
 Corallo and Dio also controlled local chapters of the Conduit Workers Union (now called the Communication Workers' Union), the United Textile Workers Union (now called UNITE HERE), and the Brotherhood of Painters and Decorators (now called the International Union of Painters and Allied Trades).
 These labor racketeering activities generated millions of dollars for the Gagliano family.

 From 1941 to 1960, Corallo was arrested at least 12 times for various crimes.
 However, none of the cases even made it to trial.
 Lucchese was amazed at Corallo's ability to avoid, or "duck", convictions.
 After one of these many dismissals, Lucchese mused, "Tony ducks again."
 From then onward, Corallo was known as "Tony Ducks".

 In 1951, longtime boss Tommy Gagliano died of natural causes and Lucchese took over the family.

 On August 15, 1959, Corallo testified before the U.S. Senate Select Committee on Improper Activities in Labor and Management.
 The senators wanted Corallo to explain the theft of $70,000 from Teamsters Union local 239 by using names of dead mob members.
 Like many other mobsters, Corallo refused to answer any questions; he pleaded the Fifth Amendment 120 times during his two-hour interrogation.

 On December 7, 1961, Corallo was indicted on charges of trying to bribe New York Supreme Court Justice J. Vincent Keogh and former U.S. Attorney Elliot Kanaher.
 Corallo wanted them to drop a bankruptcy fraud case against one of his associates.
+On January 23, 1961, New York Police subpoenaed Corallo after finding out he was hiding in a Long Island home that was rented by his associate Felice Falco.

-On June 17, 1961, Corallo was convicted of bribery.
+On June 17, 1962, Corallo was convicted of bribery.
 On August 2, 1962, Corallo was sentenced to two years in state prison.